Wait – what is Tribe?

 So, the success path was a big light bulb moment for me – I’ve always known the OG Membership was valuable – but I had struggled to clearly articulate why, and to help members quantify their growth.

-This is a huge part of the Tribe course – he also talks more about his membership philosophy in this free Tribe guide.
+This is a huge part of The Membership Experience™ course – he also talks more about his membership philosophy in this free guide.

 Rather than try to explain it myself, I thought I’d share the success path I designed as part of my participation in last years course.